About the Research Process

 Evaluating the information you locate is crucial when doing research.
 Below is a list of some questions you might consider as you look at the possible sources for your paper.
 Most questions apply to both print and electronic resources.

-- What are the author’s credentials?
+- Who is the author?
+What are the author’s credentials?
 What is the author’s educational background?
 Has the author written other works on this topic?

 - How current is the information?
 Has the information been superseded by new information?